I Wanna Dance with Somebody (Who Loves Me): Live performances

+On March 17 of that year, she sang the song live on That's What Friends Are For: Arista Records 15th Anniversary AIDS Benefit Concert, televised on CBS on April 17, 1990.
+According to Billboard, her performance of the song was seen as a defiance against critics who had complained of Houston's crossover success, opining that "choosing to perform 'Somebody' was intentional.
+Instead of teasing the new jack swing-informed sound of her forthcoming I'm Your Baby Tonight (1990), a performance of 'Somebody' cemented the song as bigger and more powerful than any discourse around it."
+Clive Davis himself stated that the performance was "a unique demonstration of why [Whitney] was the greatest contemporary singer we have ever experienced in music...
+It was the most affecting of any of them, the most exhilarating and awesome performance of that song.
+She took Radio City by storm, the audience screamed for her, she was just raising the level higher than they could have ever imagined."
+This performance was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.

 In 1991, Houston opened her I'm Your Baby Tonight World Tour with "I Wanna Dance with Somebody (Who Loves Me)".
 Three different performances of the song were taped and broadcast: the first was in Yokohama, Japan on March 15 and the second was in Norfolk, Virginia, the concert itself entitled Welcome Home Heroes, televised live on HBO on March 31 and later released as the video of the same name; the third was in A Coruña, Spain on September 29, broadcast on a Spanish television channel and later featured on the select set-list on This Is My Life, her first hour-long special which aired on ABC, May 6, 1992.

 "I Wanna Dance with Somebody (Who Loves Me)" was also performed during The Bodyguard World Tour (1993–94).
 On the tour, five different performances of the song were recorded and televised; four were on the South American leg of the tour in 1994 ― Brazil, Chile, Argentina and Venezuela ― and one was in Johannesburg, South Africa, broadcast live via satellite on HBO on November 12, 1994, the concert itself entitled The Concert for a New South Africa.
-Houston also performed the song at a 25-minute pregame show of the 1994 FIFA World Cup Final at Rose Bowl in Los Angeles, broadcast in more than 180 countries on July 17, 1994.
+Houston opened her 25-minute pregame performance at the 1994 FIFA World Cup Final at Rose Bowl in Pasadena, California with the song, broadcast in more than 180 countries on July 17, 1994.